 Con: Removing a project directory (e.g. with

-) does not remove its outputs (a significant source of waste).Con: Moving a project directory (e.g. with
+rm -rf .../my-project) does not remove its outputs (a significant source of waste).Con: Moving a project directory (e.g. with

-content (and leaves the old ones in place, now inaccessible).Con: The default location for the
+mv my-project my-project2) does not reuse previousoutput_basecontent (and leaves the old ones in place, now inaccessible).Con: The default location for the

-is often not on the same filesystem / partition than the project.
+user_output_root, and thus theoutput_baseis often not on the same filesystem / partition than the project.
 This can have unexpected consequences in terms of performance / disk usage.

 This must be done before removing a source project directory.

-In practice, it is easy to bloat the content of the user_output_root
+In practice, it is easy to bloat the content of the user_output_root with

 build artifacts from stale Bazel projects that were never properly cleaned.

-Worse, trying to simply remove the user_output_root
+Worse, trying to simply remove the user_output_root manually may not work,

 because Bazel creates read-only build artifacts by default, which prevent a

-command like rm -rf ~/.cache/bazel
+command like rm -rf ~/.cache/bazel from working!

-Bazel output_base
+Bazel output_base content:

-Several things are actually stored under the output_base
+Several things are actually stored under the output_base:

 Workspace directories for external repositories: